Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_DELIVERY_SYSTEM
 ===================

-Specifies the type of the delivery system.
+Specifies the woke type of the woke delivery system.

 The acceptable values are defined by :c:type:`fe_delivery_system`.